chromium/chromium/tools/accessibility/inspect/README.md

 You can also specify an application by its title:
 `ax_dump_tree --pattern=title`

-Alternatively you can dump a tree by HWDN on Windows:
+Alternatively you can dump a tree by HWND on Windows:
-`--window=HWDN`
+`--pid=HWND`
 Note, to use a hex window handle prefix it with `0x`.

 Or by application PID on Mac and Linux: